ttlew/conversation/tutorial.md

 In this complex dialog, you will create dialog branches that handle the #turn_on intent you defined earlier.

-### Add a base node for #turn_on
+### Add a root node for #turn_on
 Create a dialog branch to respond to the #turn_on intent.
-Start by creating the base node:
+Start by creating the root node:

 1. Click the More icon ![More options](images/kabob.png) on the **#hello** node, and then select **Add node below**.
 1. Start typing `#turn_on` in the condition field, and then select it from the list.